ieti-eci/2.2-spring-boot-secure-api-react/README.md

                  });
     ````

-4. Save the authentication token using the local Storage.
+4. Save the returned authentication token into the local storage.

-5. Implement the logic to validate if that if the user has a valid token, then redirects to the Main View.
+5. Implement the logic to validate if the user has a valid token.
+Then redirect to the Main View.

+##### Make other calls to your API

 6. Create an instance of the Axios client that contains the token inside the Authorization header